Looking for the top spots for outdoor dining in London? These are the restaurants not to miss.

-London’s move into tier two has seen the city embrace al fresco dining hard.
-Where once we would have scoffed at the idea of piling on several layers and chilling outside in the winter months, this year has put things in a rather different light.
+Where once we would have scoffed at the idea of piling on several layers and chilling outside in the colder months, the unmentionable has put things in a rather different light.

-No need to despair though – there are tonnes of restaurants with outdoor seating in London – brilliant ones at that.
+No need to despair though – there are tonnes of places for outdoor dining in London – brilliant ones at that.